Why Forest School?

 for imagination, rhythm, and a strong connection to nature

 We focus on a learner’s individual journey toward intellectual curiosity, emotional connections, and work of the hand.
-We believe this supports mental as well as physical well-being and a commitment to lifelong learning.
+We believe this supports mental as well as physical well-being and establishes a pathway to lifelong learning.

 strong and independent academic mastery